ClarkResearchGroup/bioms/README.md

 BIOMS is a small python package for constructing quantum operators that are approximate binary integrals of motion.
 It is built on top of the [QOSY python package](https://github.com/ClarkResearchGroup/qosy).

+We used BIOMS to study many-body localization (MBL) in one, two, and three-dimensions by finding binary integrals of motion known as "localized bits", or l-bits [1].

 ## Features

 BIOMS implements a heuristic algorithm that takes as input an operator H (such as a Hamiltonian) and produces as output an operator O that minimizes the sum of the binarity |O^2 - I|^2 and the commutator norm |[H, O]|^2.

+The `bioms` folder contains our implementation of the algorithm.

+The `runs` folder contains our code for using BIOMS to find approximate l-bits in 1D, 2D, and 3D systems.

 ## Getting Started